mostafaism1/cracking_the_coding_interview/src/main/java/org/mostafaism/problemsolving/TreesAndGraphs/MinimalTree/MinimalTreeAnalysis.md

     2. Create a **helper** function, with 2 additional parameters, **low** and **high**.

-    3. Base cases:
+    3. Base case:

-       1. high < low ---> return an empty BinaryTreeNode / null
+       - high < low ---> return an empty BinaryTreeNode / null
-       2. high = low ---> return a BinaryTreeNode with its data equal to that element.

     4. Recursive step:
        - return a BinaryTreeNode with: